Working in the UK for EU Citizens

 - It will take 4-8 weeks before a successful applicant can start working.

-- Help EU staff get settled status (Check out the Employer Toolkit).
+- Help EU staff apply to the EU Settlement Scheme (Check out the Employer Toolkit).

 - Get settled status if you are an EU national.